aSrki/Yara-ROS2-Controller/README.md

 ROS2 parameters `hardware` is used if you want to run the code on the real hardware of the robot.

 Requirements:
-   - sudo apt-get update
+   - `sudo apt-get update`
-   - sudo apt-get upgrade
+   - `sudo apt-get upgrade`
-   - sudo apt install ros-jazzy-moveit
+   - `sudo apt install ros-jazzy-moveit`
-   - sudo apt-get install libompl-dev ompl-demos
+   - `sudo apt-get install libompl-dev ompl-demos`
+   - `sudo apt-get install ros-jazzy-moveit-planners-chomp`